Vehrik/FarOut/Characters/6-Movement.md

     hand up out of reflex and having the knife bite into your wrist-watch instead of your face.

-    You Pray by sacrificing 2 Actions, or 1 Strike in lieu of 2 Actions.
-You can Pray even if you exhausted all your Actions for a Round if you decide to expend a Strike.
+    You Pray by sacrificing 2 Actions, 2 Stamina, 1 Action and 1 Stamina or 1
+    Strike in lieu of Actions or Stamina.
+You can Pray even if you exhausted all your Actions for a Round if you decide to expend a Strike, even if you've Frenzied.

     You and your assailant then draw 2 Cards each and compare colours.
 If all 4 Cards match in colour, the Prayer is answered and circumstances will